formkiq/docs.formkiq.com/docs/features/documents.md

 :::note
 [Typesense](https://typesense.org) is Supported in FormKiQ Core

-[OpenSearch](https://aws.amazon.com/opensearch-service/) is Supported in FormKiQ PRO / Enterprise
+[OpenSearch](https://aws.amazon.com/opensearch-service/) is available as an Add-On Module
 :::

 ### NOTIFICATION